tiny-dancer/notes/runiac_origin_story.md.1.md

 Impact: A developer using Runiac will spend 95% of coding time directly on value add Launchpad features, a productivity increase of 29% from legacy Launchpad

- ### Overall Impact
+ ### Combining the two

 Runiac enabled a 220% productivity boost.
 A developer using runiac over the legacy pipeline will spend 4.7 more hours/day on value add product code.
 Meaning in a team six, 5 days developing with runiac accomplishes the equivalent of 11 days using legacy, ~220%.

 We hypothesized this productivity boost would translate to accomplishing road map items faster.
 Interestingly, the rate of features being completed remained the same.
 We instead saw a 220% boost in delivered quality and system reliability.
-This was an interesting observance that is likely an excellent example of a physcological phenonom, if you know what that it would please add a comment below!
+This was an interesting observance that is likely an excellent example of a psychological phenomenon, if you know what that it would please add a comment below!

 ## Acknowledgements

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MTkxMjIwODMsLTE3NDgzNzcxMzgsLT
+eyJoaXN0b3J5IjpbLTE5NzI2MjMxMDUsLTE3NDgzNzcxMzgsLT
 g2MzQ4MTAwNyw0ODMyOTA2NDAsNjc2NzkxMzUzLDczMjgwOTg0
 MiwtNzc3NzAzMjA5LC0xODAxNzUzMDAzLC05OTk1MTE2NzhdfQ
 ==